extism/docs/docs/quickstart/host-quickstart.md

 Congrats!
 You just ran your first Extism plug-in.
 To learn more about what this ruby library can do, see the [ruby-sdk README and reference docs](https://github.com/extism/ruby-sdk).

-TODO fix link:
-If you're interested in writing how to write a plug-in, see the [plugin quickstart](/).
+If you're interested in learning how to write a plug-in, see the [plugin quickstart](/docs/quickstart/plugin-quickstart).

   </TabItem>
   <TabItem value="python" label="Python">